 Diminished Earning Power

-There could also be damages available if your future employment prospects are impacted by your injury.
-If your injury limits the type of work you can perform in the future, you might have to settle for a lower-paying job.
+There could also be damages available if your injury impacts your future employment prospects.
+For example, if your injury limits the work you can perform in the future, you might have to settle for a lower-paying job.

-If you do so, you might be able to recover the difference between the salary you will earn and what you could have earned if you remained healthy.
+If you do so, you can recover the difference between the salary you will earn and what you could have earned if you remained healthy.

 Wesley ChapelPersonal Injury Lawyer Near Me 800-747-3733